 - “Describe the original locomotion” — This is where Natural Locomotion gets its information about locomotion behavior from the original game.
 As stated in the image, this section doesn’t need too much tampering unless you use other software (such as a mod) which alters the behavior of the original game.

 Natural Locomotion is a nifty way to get additional exercise from games that offer free exploration.
-I tend to recommend it as often as I possibly can, not only because it’s a quick way to burn extra calories, but also because it makes games way more immersive.
+We tend to recommend it as often as we possibly can, not only because it’s a quick way to burn extra calories, but also because it makes games way more immersive.

 Is Natural Locomotion a tool that you’d use?
-Let me know in the comments.
+Let us know in the comments.